BleekerLab/rnaseq-analysis-kallisto-sleuth/README.md

 2. Then, activate this virtual environment with `source activate rnaseq` or  `conda activate rnaseq` (with `conda =>4.5.0`) By using the software and package manager conda, Snakemake will then take care of installing and loading the packages and softwares required by each step of the pipeline.

+## Running a simple test
+A series of RNA-Seq sequencing files are available in the `data/` folder.
+These fastq files were generated in two steps:
+* using the R script`simulate_reads.R` that uses the [R `polyester` package](https://www.bioconductor.org/packages/release/bioc/vignettes/polyester/inst/doc/polyester.html) to generate _fasta_ files.
+* Then, convert the generated fasta files to fastq files using the custom script: `convert_fasta_to_fastq_by_generating_qual_scores.py`.
+This script attach Phred score qualities to the fasta sequences and converts it to reads.

+Change settings from the `simulate_experiment` function in the R script if you want to regenerate RNA-Seq reads using different settings.
+See the vignette for more details: https://www.bioconductor.org/packages/release/bioc/vignettes/polyester/inst/doc/polyester.html.

+Install and activate the conda environment named _simulate_ using the conda environment file `simulate_reads.yaml` available in the `envs/` before running the scripts.

 ## Configuration file
 Make sure you have changed the parameters in the `config.yaml` file that specifies where to find:
 - the sample data file `samples.tsv`